davibarreira/Julia_Tutorials/DockerJulia/NotesOnDocker.md

 Docker has a client and a server.
 The docker server is called the Docker Engine.
 They communicate via a REST API.
+## Containers Vs. Images

+In Docker, an image is described in a `Dockerfile`.
+It contains information such as the kernel (you can think of this as the OS) the installed packages, and so on.
+Hence, an image is like the configuration of the machine where you want to deploy your application.

+A container is just an instance of an image, i.e. you can have many containers running and all of them have the same underlying configuration.
+Hence, when we create a `Dockerfile` and we run a build command from Docker, we are creating an image.

+After that, once we do the `docker run my-image` command, we create a container running with that image.

+## Creating your own image and running your first container

 The information regarding containers are inside a `Dockerfile`.
 We start specifying the image we'll use.
 We can use pre-set